Machine Learning vs. Deep Learning for AI

 Key Differences Between Salesforce Lightning and Classic Experience

-Salesforce is a leading customer relationship management (CRM) platform that helps businesses manage their sales, marketing, and customer service operations.
-Over the years, Salesforce has evolved significantly, with one of the most notable changes being the introduction of Salesforce Lightning Experience.
-While Salesforce Classic remains available, many businesses are making the transition to Lightning to take advantage of its enhanced features and capabilities.
-In this blog, we’ll explore the key differences between Salesforce Lightning and Classic Experience to help you understand which version is best suited for your business needs.
+Salesforce is a widely used CRM platform that helps businesses manage sales, marketing, and customer service in one place.
+Over time, Salesforce has evolved – with one of the biggest changes being the introduction of Lightning Experience.
+While Salesforce Classic remains available, most businesses are making the transition to Lightning to take advantage of its newer features.
+In this blog, we’ll explore the key differences between Salesforce Lightning and Classic Experience to help you decide which version fits your needs.

 1. User Interface and Design